Religion in the United States: Rastafari

-Taoism

-Taoism was popularized throughout the world by the writings and teachings of Laozi and other Taoists, as well as the practice of qigong, tai chi, and other Chinese martial arts.
-The first Taoists in the United States were immigrants from China during the mid-nineteenth century.
-They settled mainly in California, where they built the first Taoist temples in the country, including the Tin How Temple in San Francisco's Chinatown and the Joss House in Weaverville.
-Currently, the Temple of Original Simplicity is outside Boston, Massachusetts.

-In 2004, there were an estimated 56,000 Taoists in the US.

 Native American religions

 Bear Butte, in South Dakota, is a sacred site for over 30 Plains tribes.

 Shoshone Sun Dance at Fort Hall, 1925.

 Native American ethnic and indigenous faiths historically exhibited much diversity, and are often characterized by animism or panentheism and shamanism.
 Common concept is the supernatural world of deities, spirits and wonders, such as the Algonquian manitou or the Lakota's wakan.
 In most areas, without Christian influence, was known a supreme Great Spirit or sky deity.
 Their great creation myths and sacred oral tradition in whole, as anthropologists note, are comparable to the Christian Bible.

 The membership of Native American religions in the 21st century comprises about 9,000 people.
 Since Native Americans practicing traditional ceremonies do not usually have public organizations or membership rolls, these "members" estimates are likely substantially lower than the actual numbers of people who participate in traditional ceremonies.

-The following is a list of indigenous American religions those still survive to some degree at the beginning of the 21st century: Alaska Native religions, Abenaki, Anishinaabe (Ojibwe, Midewiwin society), Apache, Blackfoot, Californian (Kuksu religion, Miwok, Ohlone and Pomo), Choctaw, Crow, Haida, Ho-Chunk, Iroquois (Cherokee, Mohawk, Muscogee Creek, Seneca and Wyandot), Jivaroan, Kwakwakaʼwakw, Lenape, Mapuche, Navajo, Nuu-chah-nulth, Pawnee, Pueblo (Acoma Pueblo, Hopi and Zuni), Sioux (Assiniboine, Dakota and Lakota), Tsimshian, Ute, and Yaqui beliefs.
+The following is a list of Indigenous American religions those still survive to some degree at the beginning of the 21st century: Alaska Native religions, Abenaki, Anishinaabe (Ojibwe, Midewiwin society), Apache, Blackfoot, Californian (Kuksu religion, Miwok, Ohlone and Pomo), Choctaw, Crow, Haida, Ho-Chunk, Iroquoian (Cherokee, Mohawk, Muscogee Creek, Onondaga, Seneca, Wendat religion and Wyandot), Jivaroan, Kwakwakaʼwakw, Lenape, Mapuche, Navajo, Nuu-chah-nulth, Pawnee, Pueblo (Acoma Pueblo, Hopi and Zuni), Sioux (Assiniboine, Dakota and Lakota), Tsimshian, Ute, and Yaqui beliefs.

 There are also numerous indigenist revitalization movements within them that are divided into fundamentalist and reform.

 Generally fundamentalist movements include the Pueblo Revolt (1680s), the Shawnee Prophet movement (1805–1811), the Cherokee Prophet movement (1811–1813), the Red Stick War (1813–1814), White Path's Rebellion (1826), the Winnebago Prophet movement (1830–1832), the first Ghost Dance (1869–1870) and the second Ghost Dance (1889–1890), and the Snake movements among the Cherokee, Choctaw, and Muscogee Creek peoples during the 1890s.